The Age-Old Question

-So then, how are these subjects different?
-They both deal with similar issues, but on different levels.
-In fact, the same topics of study can be relevant to both subjects.
-For example, consider the issue of cost of living in a particular area, and its relation to inflation.
+Both micro- and macroeconomics can deal with similar issues, but on different levels.
+Consider, for example, the cost of living in a particular area, and its relation to inflation.
 This is related to microeconomics – because it's about how much people have to spend on housing, food, entertainment and so on – and can therefore be described on the individual level.
-But it's also an important topic in macroeconomics, as the inflation rate is effected by things like the interest rate which is set by the state.
-So it can also be described on the national level, as a subject of macroeconomics.
+But it's also an important topic in macroeconomics, as inflation is affected by things like interest rates, which are, in part at least, set by the state.
+It can therefore also be analyzed on the national level as a subject of macroeconomics.

 The relevance of microeconomics and macroeconomics to economics in general

-In order to understand a complex economic issue such as how and when a state should adjust the inflation rate, you would need to understand the basic principles of supply and demand and the way in which people make economic decisions, which would be microeconomics.
-Then you would need to understand how these principles apply to monetary systems and the financial market, and how the economy of a country fits into the international economic system, which would be macroeconomics.
+As an illustration: to understand a complex issue such as how a state should adjust interest rates, you need to understand supply, demand, and how people make economic decisions.
+This would be microeconomics.
+Then you need to understand how these principles apply to monetary systems and the financial market, which would be macroeconomics.

 Should you take microeconomics or macroeconomics first?

 Taking into account all of the above, most economics students are better off studying microeconomics first, and then progressing on to macroeconomics.
 That way, the principles of economics can be learned on an individual level, before being applied to the wider society and world.
-However, some would argue that you can understand the principles of economics better if you see them in practice first – as in, first you must study the financial system in order to make any sense of economics as a topic.
-These people would argue that it can be helpful to study macroeconomics before microeconomics.
+However, some would argue the principles of economics are better understood if first seen in practice – as in, first one must understand the financial system in order to make any sense of economics as a topic.
+These people would argue it can be helpful to study macroeconomics before microeconomics.

-You might even find that your university roles both subjects into one unit such as an Introduction to Economics course, removing any need, on your part, to make a choice at all.
-In all likelihood, any of these options will allow you to learn what you need to progress in your economics studies, but in general, most students will opt to begin with microeconomics first.
+Your university may also roll both subjects into one unit such as an Introduction to Economics course, removing any need, on your part, to make a choice at all.
+In all likelihood, any of these options will allow you to learn what you need to progress in your studies, but in general, most students will opt to begin with microeconomics first.
 And in most cases, it is the safest bet.